 The Session also acts as a factory for Store and Transport objects which implement specific access and transport protocols.
-By calling the correct factory method from a Session object, the client can obtain Store and Transport objects that support specific protocols.
+By calling the appropriate factory method on a Session object, the client can obtain Store and Transport objects that support specific protocols.

-3.3 The JavaMail Event Model
+3.5 The JavaMail Event Model